jkclee123/boulder-sp/prd.md

     * **As an** admin, **I want** to consume a pass from a user who is visiting the gym, **so that** I can redeem their entry.
     * **Acceptance Criteria**:
         1. A "Consume Pass" button is available on the Admin page.
-        2. The admin searches for the target user by `telephone` or `gymMemberId`, and the user's name appears for confirmation.
+        2. The admin searches for the target user by `phoneNumber` or `gymMemberId`, and the user's name appears for confirmation.
         3. The admin enters the number of passes to consume.
         4. A Firebase Function verifies the user has enough passes of a single type (`privatePass` or `marketPass`) from the admin's gym.
 It shows an error if not, or if the consumption would require using both types.
         5. The function preferentially reduces the count of a `privatePass`.
 If none exists, it reduces the count of a `marketPass`.